Eros846/chessEngine/README.md

  Authors: \[Martin De Guzman](https://github.com/KuYuh02),  \[David Aispuro](https://github.com/DavidA346),  \[Michael Mihalovich](https://github.com/michaelm015),  \[Sarik Raj Karki](https://github.com/Eros846)

-## Phase I
 ## Project Description
  * One of the reasons this project is interesting is it exposes us to working with back end development.
-It also deals with security via account information and is an exciting challenge.
 We also love the fact that despite chess being a simple game, there is a lot of features we can implement features to make it more convenenient, entertaining, etc. Features that are not possible to implement in real life chess.
  * We plan to code our backend/the main game in C++ and the game will run two local players in the console.
  * The project will take many different inputs.
 For example, when in the create profile menu option, it will take user login inforomation such as username and password.
 As for the game itself, the user will type the piece they want to move and where on the board to move it.
  * The project an in console main menu which has options to make an account, learn the rules of chess, and host the main game.
 The main chess game will have the same rules of chess.